DT500ZINE: – How was L.E.S. NYC at the time you came there?

 ” Eventually I won my point, which was: – ” I am an artist, and that tape is one of my artworks, and it belongs to me.”
 Yes, they can have a copy.
 I had a point of view and a reason to fight.
 On the Oprah Winfrey show, I said: “Little brother watching Big Brother.”
 That was a big statement, and millions of people saw that.
 It meant that any individual with a camera (which can be a powerful weapon used to protect one’s democratic rights) can hold the authorities and the police accountable for their actions on the street!
 That was the beginning of a whole new digital age. “

 By discovering more facts about the fighter Clayton Patterson, it´s also important to remember him involved in NO!ART movement.
-It was a radical avant-garde anti-art movement started in New York in 1959.
+It was a radical avant-garde anti-art movement that started in New York in 1959.
 Its founders sought to deliver a shock to the complacent consumerist society around them.

-The movement was initiated by over-mentioned friend Boris Lurie as well Sam Goodman and Stanley Fisher who had come together to organize exhibitions at the March Gallery NYC, first with the Vulgar Show in 1960.
+The movement was initiated by the over-mentioned friend Boris Lurie as well as Sam Goodman and Stanley Fisher who had come together to organize exhibitions at the March Gallery NYC, first with the Vulgar Show in 1960.
 They gave the name NO!ART to the movement on the occasion of their show at the Gallery Gertrude Stein.
 They set themselves against the contemporary trends in Abstract Expressionism and Pop Art in art and used their work to attack fascism, racism, and imperialism in politics.

-The NO!ART exhibitions bore titles such as the Doom Show, the Involvement Show, the No Show and the Vulgar Show.
+The NO!ART exhibitions bore titles such as the Doom Show, the Involvement Show, the No Show, and the Vulgar Show.
 They were often scatological in theme with one display, the 1964 No Sculptures/Shit Show featuring works resembling piles of excrement.
-The Holocaust was another recurrent theme and the artists sometimes provocatively referred to their work as “Jew Art.”
+The Holocaust was another recurrent theme, and the artists sometimes provocatively referred to their work as “Jew Art.”

 In the essay named “Bull by the Horns” art critic Harold Rosenberg wrote: